bsorav/superopt-project/README.md

    ALL.log passed
    ```

-6. The run summary files (generated inside `superopt-tests/` directory) can be transformed to user-friendly CSV files (with similar headers as table 4) by running `make gen_demo_tables` which will generate `tab_demo_gcc.csv` and `tab_demo_clang.csv`.
+6. The run summary files (generated inside `superopt-tests/` directory) can be transformed to user-friendly CSV files (with similar headers as table 4) by running `make gen_demo_tables` which will generate files `tab_demo_gcc.csv` and `tab_demo_clang.csv` for the refinement check results of GCC and Clang/LLVM compilation respectively.
-7. The whole procedure should take around 15 minutes on the recommended machine configuration.
+7. The whole process should take around 20 minutes on the recommended machine configuration.

 Instructions for interpreting the generated CSV files, `tab_demo_gcc.csv` and `tab_demo_clang.csv`, are discussed in a [later section](#howto-csv)